T - result typeQ - concrete subtypepublic abstract class AbstractJPAQuery<T,Q extends AbstractJPAQuery<T,Q>> extends JPAQueryBase<T,Q>

 queries with multiple group by clauses and queries with a having clause turn out to be problematic.
 This is because

-, while valid SQL in most dialects, is not valid JPQL.
+COUNT(DISTINCT a, b, c), while valid SQL in most dialects, is not valid JPQL.
 Furthermore, a having

 clause may refer select elements or aggregate functions and therefore cannot be emulated by moving the predicate